Flamekebab/tugs-pdf-generator/README.md

 # Questions to be answered:

 -Is it better to add text on top of blank PDFs for the cover page/ToC or to render from scratch?
+-Which framework makes the most sense for the GUI?